browning-lab/ukb-phasing/README.md

 1. Obtain [tier 3 access](https://www.ukbiobank.ac.uk/enable-your-research/costs) to the UK Biobank data.
 2. [Create a project on the UK Biobank Research Analysis Platform and dispense data to your project](https://dnanexus.gitbook.io/uk-biobank-rap/getting-started/creating-a-project).
 It may take several hours before the data is fully dispensed.
 3. Install the DNAnexus **dx** command line client on a unix or linux system.
 The **dx** command line client is part of the [dx-toolkit](https://documentation.dnanexus.com/downloads).
 4. If necessary, increase your [DNAnexus spending limit](https://documentation.dnanexus.com/admin/billing-and-account-management#increasing-your-spending-limit).
-The cost phasing of chromosomes 1-22 and X with this pipeline is estimated to be between 2,300 and 3,500 British pounds (GBP), depending on how much of the data filtering can be done on lower-cost "spot" compute instances.
-The cost of storing the compressed, phased data for chromosomes 1-22 and X is around 10 British pounds per month.
+The cost of phasing chromosomes 1-22 and X with this pipeline is estimated to be between 3,200 and 5,000 British pounds (GBP), depending on how much of the data filtering can be performed on lower-cost "spot" compute instances.
+The cost of storing the compressed, phased data for chromosomes 1-22 and X is less than 15 British pounds per month.
 5. In your DNAnexus user profile, set your job notification policy to "Only on Failure".
 This will reduce the number of e-mails that you receive.
 Access your user profile by clicking on the menu in the upper right corner of the [Research Analysis Platform](https://ukbiobank.dnanexus.com/) web interface.
 Then set your job notification policy in the "Email" section of the "User Account" tab.

 [Contents](#contents)